mohamedmdi/EduLLM-backend/README.md

 ### 2️⃣ Create Required Folders

+Create the folders for your data and embeddings (these are not tracked in git):

 ```bash
 mkdir data embeddings Files
 ```

+- `data/`: Place your source PDF/DOCX files here for processing.
+- `embeddings/`: This folder will store generated embeddings and vector indexes.
+- `Files/`: (Optional) For any extra files you want to process or keep.

 ### 3️⃣ Build & Run with Docker

+Build and start the backend server using Docker Compose:

 ```bash
 docker-compose up --build
 ```

-_This will build the Docker image and start the backend server._
+- The server will be available at `http://localhost:8000` by default.
+- All dependencies are handled inside the container.

 ### 4️⃣ Run Locally (Without Docker)

+If you prefer to run the backend directly on your machine:

-1. Install dependencies:
+1. Install Python dependencies:

     ```bash
     pip install -r requirements.txt
     ```

-2. Start the server:
+2. Start the backend server:

     ```bash
     python server.py